Counter-flow

-Counter-flow (also called contraflow) refers to the movement of culture that runs counter to the traditional dominant-to-dominated ("West to rest") cultural adaptation patterns.
+Counter-flow (also called contraflow) is the movement of culture running counter to the traditional dominant-to-dominated ("West to rest") cultural adaptation patterns.
 In a contraflow situation, cultural elements brought into a society by immigrants become accepted and popular among the society at large.
-Examples include the world-wide popularity of telenovelas, anime and K-Pop.
+Examples include the worldwide popularity of Latin American telenovelas, Japanese anime and Korean K-Pop.

 History

 Unlike transculturation, counter-flows (or contra-flow) is not the mixing or meshing of two cultures.
 Rather, contra-flow is about the movement of cultures, like a two-way traffic lane, where individuals are said to live "between cultures".
 The term contra-flow originated from the preceding peripheries of global media industries, designated "sub-altern flows".
 More importantly, contra-flows emerged because of the global mass media reversing the dominant Western, First World direction, in other words it is no longer from "the West to the rest", It can also be said that counter-flows originated because of colonization and later on because of diaspora.
 The existence of this diaspora – which is on the point of becoming the largest “minority” in the U.S. and which will eventually constitute the majority group in America's largest state, California – has encouraged the rapid rise of Spanish-language channels such as Telemundo and Univision.

 Colonization brought a new language and religious beliefs to the Americas.
 On the one hand, a new way of living was taken in by the indigenous people, but on the other, they retained part of their language that is still used today such as the words "maize" and "aguacate", among others.
 Additionally, just like the indigenous people, colonizers acquired something from the colonized; they brought back with them goods from the Americans such as potatoes and corn.
 Through colonization, we can see counter-flows being born and take action because of the consumption, fluidity, and flexibility of culture in both directions, from the colonizer to the colonized and vice versa.